 - you have debts to repay and no savings – you should put your money towards those, rather than private medical insurance

-- you can pay for individual treatments – if you have sufficient savings it might be more cost effective to pay for any treatment you may need privately than to pay regular insurance premiums
+- you can pay for individual treatments – if you have sufficient savings it might be more cost effective to pay for any treatment you might need privately than to pay regular insurance premiums.

 Note: all of this depends on the type of policy you buy.

-- Specialist drugs and treatments may be available.
+Specialist drugs and treatments might be available.
 Some specialist drugs and treatments aren’t available on the NHS because they’re too expensive or not approved by the National Institute for Health and Clinical Excellence in England and Wales (NICE) or the Scottish Medicines Consortium (SMC).

-- It’s expensive – and the price will go up.
-A typical family premium (two adults in their 40s and two children under 10) can vary from £700 to £1,650 per year.
-Premiums will rise every year, and with age – so by the time you’re older, and more likely to need hospital treatment, you may not be able to afford it.
+It’s expensive – and the price will go up.
+A typical family premium (two adults in their 40s and two children under 10) can vary from £700 to £1,800 per year.
+Premiums will rise every year, and with age – so by the time you’re older, and more likely to need hospital treatment, you might not be able to afford it.

-- There may not be any local treatment options.
-If you choose a policy with an approved list of consultants and hospitals this may not include the expert consultant you want to see or a convenient location for treatment.
+There might not be any local treatment options.
+If you choose a policy with an approved list of consultants and hospitals this might not include the expert consultant you want to see or a convenient location for treatment.

 Is private medical insurance good value for money?